mictiz/mictiz/content/post/getting-started/index.md

 ## Ecosystem

-* **[Academic mic](https://github.com/sourcethemes/academic-mic):** An mic tool to import publications from BibTeX or import assets for an offline site
+* **[Academic Admin](https://github.com/sourcethemes/academic-admin):** An admin tool to import publications from BibTeX or import assets for an offline site
 * **[Academic Scripts](https://github.com/sourcethemes/academic-scripts):** Scripts to help migrate content to new versions of Academic

 ## Install